Discrimination in Employment

 Complaints can also be directed to Fair Work Australia, or become the subject of a court application.
 Section 365 defines the jurisdiction of Fair Work Australia to dealing with disputes over dismissal.
 However, section 372 allows Fair Work Australia to deal with any other work related dispute as well.

-Dismissal complaints under the Fair Work Act (FWA) must be made within 60 days after the dismissal took effect, unless Fair Work Australia permits a time extension for exceptional circumstances (s366).
+Dismissal complaints under the Fair Work Act must be made within 60 days after the dismissal took effect, unless Fair Work Australia permits a time extension for exceptional circumstances (s366).

 It is mandatory for Fair Work Australia to organise a conference to deal with the dispute, using mediation or conciliation (s368).
 Conferences are the first line of dispute resolution, however conference attendance is voluntary and complainants are entitled to be heard by Fair Work Australia.
 If all reasonable attempts to resolve the dispute have been or are unlikely to be successful, Fair Work Australia will issue a certificate stating the situation (s369).
-Once this remedy is exhausted, a person is entitled to make a general protections court application under Division 2 of Part 4-1 of the FWA (s370).
+Once this remedy is exhausted, a person is entitled to make a general protections court application under Division 2 of Part 4-1 of the Fair Work Act (s370).

 Discrimination complaints not involving dismissal are covered by the civil remedies provisions, and can be dealt with by Fair Work Australia.
 There are limits on the amounts that can be awarded for damage arising from discrimination – restrictions are 20 penalty units for individuals and 100 penalty units for a body corporate (s798).
 A penalty unit is currently $110.
 Civil remedy limitations apply in such cases.
 In Tasmania, this is 6 years under the Limitation Act 1974 (Tas).